eoinkelly/notes/security/macos-keychain.md

 openssl pkcs12 -in file.p12 -info
 # you will be prompted for password for the file and then a password for the private key
 ```

+You can export a single public key as `PEM` file.